albar965/albar965.github.io/_posts/2024-11-03-littlenavmap-stable-3012-released.md

 **See the included `CHANGELOG.txt` or [here](https://github.com/albar965/littlenavmap/blob/v3.0.12/CHANGELOG.txt) online for a complete list across all versions.**

 **All files are checked by [VirusTotal](https://www.virustotal.com).**

+**Note:** There are always a few false positives on the installer while the majority of 60 to 70 anti-virus see no issue.
+Download and unpack the Zip archive it if this scares you.